Administration order

 Secured creditor

-A creditor with specific rights over some or all of the debtor's assets in the event of insolvency.
+Someone who lends money and has rights over some or all of your assets in the event of insolvency.

 Secured loan

-A secured loan is a loan that is attached to your house.
-If you miss payments to a secured loan, your lender could try to take ownership of your property.
+A loan that is attached to your house.
+Your lender could try to take your property if you miss payments to a secured loan.

 Seizure order